-Dawn Perez-Slavinski advises a full range of healthcare industry clients on complex regulatory issues arising in transactional, strategic and operational activities.
+Dawn Perez-Slavinski advises a full range of healthcare industry clients on complex regulatory issues arising in transactional, compliance and operational activities.

 With her experience working in the U.S. Department of Health and Human Services, Office of the General Counsel (HHS-OGC), Dawn offers clients unique insight in identifying, assessing and mitigating potential legal challenges.
-Her practice focuses on:
+Her practice focuses on several dynamic and highly regulated sectors, including:

-- Value-Based Care – Assisting with the formation, development and operation of, and participation in, value-based care programs, alternative payment models, and similar initiatives, including CMS Innovation Center models, the Medicare Shared Savings Program and commercial risk-sharing arrangements.
+- Value-Based Care – Supporting value-based care organizations, healthcare technology vendors providing utilization management and clinical decision‑support tools, and their investors with the formation, development and operation of, and participation in, value‑based care arrangements, including CMS Innovation Center models, the Medicare Shared Savings Program, and commercial risk‑sharing programs.

 Prior to joining Bass, Berry & Sims, Dawn was a program integrity attorney in the CMS Division of HHS-OGC.
 In this capacity, she counseled CMS’ Innovation Center on how to create financial protections and flexibilities for various alternative-payment models, including waivers of federal fraud and abuse laws.
 In addition, Dawn helped CMS evaluate disclosures made under the Self-Referral Disclosure Protocol; review the legality of CMS regulations and guidance; create safeguards to protect the financial integrity of the Medicare and Medicaid programs; and respond to identified program fraud, waste, and abuse.
 Dawn also provided critical support to the HHS Office of Inspector General and the U.S. Department of Justice, and represented CMS, in False Claims Act investigations and litigation.